awsdocs/aws-freertos-docs/doc_source/what-is-amazon-freertos.md

 ## Downloading Amazon FreeRTOS Source Code<a name="freertos-mds-projects-github"></a>

 You can download versions of Amazon FreeRTOS that are configured for Amazon FreeRTOS\-qualified platforms from the [Amazon FreeRTOS console]()\.
-For a list of qualified platforms, see the [Amazon FreeRTOS Partners](https://aws.amazon.com/freertos/partners/) website\.
+For a list of qualified platforms, see [Amazon FreeRTOS\-Qualified Hardware Platforms](freertos-hardware.md) or the [Amazon FreeRTOS Partners](https://aws.amazon.com/freertos/partners/) website\.

 You can also download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.

 ## Amazon FreeRTOS Console<a name="freertos-console"></a>

 From the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos), you can configure and download a package that contains everything you need to write an application for your microcontroller\-based devices:
-+ The FreeRTOS kernel
++ The FreeRTOS kernel\.
-+ Amazon FreeRTOS libraries
++ Amazon FreeRTOS libraries\.
-+ Platform support libraries
++ Platform support libraries\.
-+ Hardware drivers
++ Hardware drivers\.

-For more information about the Amazon FreeRTOS console, see [Amazon FreeRTOS Console](freertos-ocw.md)\.
+For more information, see [Amazon FreeRTOS Console](freertos-ocw.md)\.

 ## Development Workflow<a name="development-workflow"></a>